 The Best Time to Requeening a Hive

 The best time to requeen depends on a few factors.

 First, where are you sourcing your queen from?
-If you are sourcing your queen from a breeder, then it is in your best interest to find out when they have queens available.
+If you source your queen from breeders, it is in your best interest to know when they have queens available.

 Most beekeepers prefer to requeen toward the end of summer or early winter.
 After September, it’s too late.

 That’s because you are relying on the new queen to provide you with winter workers.
 If you get her too late, she doesn’t have enough time to build up the numbers for winter.
 If the colony is too small, they may not make it to spring.

 Another concern is that she might not take it.

 Bees are nepotistic.
 They prefer to be genetically linked to the queen.
 And, there’s always the risk that the queen you attempt to install may be rejected.
 That’s why early August is a good time to requeening a hive.
 That way, you still have time to find another queen if the first attempt fails.